Bartolomeo Passante: Life

 He was born in Brindisi.
 He reached Naples in 1629, where he probably studied under Jusepe de Ribera (according to Bernardo De Dominici), but according to other documents he frequently attended the studio of a certain Pietro Beato, marrying Beato's niece Angela Formichella in 1636.
 De Dominici saw his style as almost identical with that of Ribera, but modern critics find his style so different from Ribera's that it is thought to be close to that of Massimo Stanzione and Agostino Beltrano, whom he probably also studied under during his time with Beato.
 He died in Naples.

 Works

-There are two signed works by Passante - The Adoration of the Shepherds at The Prado and a Mystic Marriage of Saint Catherine in a private collection in Naples.
+There are two signed works by Passante: The Adoration of the Shepherds at The Prado and a Mystic Marriage of Saint Catherine in a private collection in Naples.

-Saint Sebastian Tended by Pious Women (London), Holy Family with Saint Joseph Sleeping (private collection, Causa), a large Adoration of the Shepherds (in a Swedish church - perhaps the painting cited by De Dominici as being in the church of San Giacomo degli Spagnoli in Naples according to Giuliano Briganti), a Saint Catherine of Alexandria (Palazzo Madama, Turin) and a Triumph (private collection in Rome) are all also attributed to him for stylistic reasons.
+Saint Sebastian Tended by Pious Women (London), Holy Family with Saint Joseph Sleeping (private collection, Causa), a large Adoration of the Shepherds (in a Swedish church – perhaps the painting cited by De Dominici as being in the church of San Giacomo degli Spagnoli in Naples according to Giuliano Briganti), a Saint Catherine of Alexandria (Palazzo Madama, Turin) and a Triumph (private collection in Rome) are all also attributed to him for stylistic reasons.
 At the São Paulo Museum of Art there's another Adoration of the Shepherds attributed to him.

-Spinosa argued that Passante is to be identified with the Master of the Annunciation to the Shepherds - the latter was active in Naples in the mid 17th century.
-This is no longer held to be plausible given Passante's short lifespan and was based on an assumption that he survived until the mid 17th century, now disproved by a document dating his death to 1648.
+Spinosa argued that Passante is to be identified with the Master of the Annunciation to the Shepherds, who was active in Naples in the mid 17th century.